MESAHub/mesa/docs/source/developing/infrastructure.rst

 provides continuous integration testing for MESA via Jenkins.
 This was set up in 2021 by Dylan Simon (Flatiron) and Josiah.
 The configuration lives in the ``jenkins`` directory.
-Matteo and Philip serve as the point of contact at Flatiron.
+Matteo serves as the point of contact at Flatiron.
 View the `Jenkins test results <https://jenkins.flatironinstitute.org/job/mesa/job/main/>`__